Tutorial | Automation scenarios#

 7. Open the Build step, and confirm that the “Run this step” setting is set to If no prior step failed.

-Dataiku screenshot of the run checks and build step in a scenario.
+Dataiku screenshot of the verify rules step in a scenario.

-Now before executing the build step, this scenario first executes checks on the tx dataset.
+Now before executing the build step, this scenario first attempts to verify the data quality rules (or runs the checks) on the tx_prepared dataset.
 Only if no prior step fails will the scenario move on to executing the build step.
-Since we know one check will fail, let’s see what happens.

 1. Click Run to manually trigger the scenario.